 Salvatore “Salvo” Giammarresi - Board Member

-Salvo is the head of globalization at PayPal, and serves on the board of advisors at EnLabs, a startup accelerator.
-Throughout his career, Salvo has helped startups and companies of all sizes with globalization, geo-expansion, scalable and efficient operations, growth, management, and business.
-Salvo is a published author on the topics of localization project management, international product management, portfolio management, formulaic sequences, translation and translation memory systems.
-He holds a Ph.D. in applied linguistics from the University of Palermo (Italy) where he has been a visiting professor, teaching and developing classes and new curricula about translation and technology.
+Salvo is the head of localization at Airbnb, and also serves on the executive boards of Mosaicoon and EnLabs, and as an advisor to several start-ups.
+Previously Salvo was head of content and globalization at PayPal, and head of localization at Yahoo.
+Salvo has helped companies of all sizes with globalization, geo-expansion, scalable and efficient operations, and business management.
+Salvo is a published author on the topics of localization project management, international product and portfolio management, formulaic sequences, and translation memory systems.
+He holds a Ph.D. in applied linguistics from the University of Palermo where he has been a visiting professor, teaching and developing classes and curricula.

 Val Swisher – Board Member